 The Nordic Case House (NCH) is a new strategic initiative aimed at promoting case development, publishing and teaching.
-We are a dedicated team of four within Teaching & Learning and located at Porcelænshaven 26.
+We are a dedicated team of two within Teaching & Learning and located at Porcelænshaven 26.

 We assist faculty with case development and help bring cases to top-tier publishing house levels.
 We provide “how-to” guides on, among other things, how to teach with cases in-class and online.
 We also offer matchmaking opportunities for faculty and business.
 This includes matchmaking with well-established market leaders as well as small and medium sized enterprises.

 We currently have a broad range of projects within case development, for example, cases for the free PRME collection, cases as master’s degree dissertations and Responsibility Day case development.
 In addition, we engage in various training and development projects for students such as the redesign of Responsibility Day, the launch of CHANGE’21 development programme and the CBS/DTU student collaboration project.

 If you are interested in hearing more about the NCH and what we can offer, please contact firstname.lastname@example.org or us directly.

 Information, inspiration and guides from Nordic Case House:

 The case-based teaching method is a common teaching method in business education around the world.
 It is particularly well rooted in the North American teaching tradition and often associated with Harvard University – pioneers of the case method and a leading case publisher.
 The method combines two elements: the case itself and the teaching of the case.
 In the following, you can find inspiration on how to teach a case and further down you can read more about how to develop a case.